I'll keep this short because I know you have better things to do.

 Think about that for a minute.

 Where is your phone right now?
 Are you reading this on it?
-I don't care if you don't read the rest of this post.
+I don't care if you don't read the rest of this.
 Put it away.
 Go live your life.
 You're missing it.
 You really are.

 In fact, you know what?
 I'm done.
-I am ending this post right now so you have the perfect excuse to put your phone away and do something meaningful.
+I am ending this little chat right now so you have the perfect excuse to put your phone away and do something meaningful.
 Go engage in your life.
 You can thank me later.
 In person.

 Image credit: farhad sadykov: "phone addiction"